funkygao/fae/README.md

 *   Seperation of concerns
     - make a standard to hire developers
+        - each level developers have a common sense
         - php frontend(more)
         - middleware backend(less)
     - loose coupling
-*   Contract(IDL) based instead of language dependent servcie api
-    - each level developers have a common sense
-    - communicate by contract instead of direct call
 *   Reuse common code as service and transparently reuse infrastructure
     - refuse copy & paste bug
 *   Centralized best practice
 *   Centralized monitoring, auditting and profiling
     - easy to find problems
-*   Context free
 *   Independently deployable/testable
     - vital code should be more robust
     - can't have too much vital code
 *   Reduce tcp 3/4 way handshake overhead
     - long conn pooling
     - make better use of mem
-*   Scale easily
+*   Horizontal scale made easy
     - frontend(php) and middleware scale dependently
     - middleware is in charge of performance while frontend is in charge of biz logic
-*   Encapsulated
-    - logically decoupled and not shared its internal state
 *   Polyglot development
     - some programs are not web based, e,g. batch, can be implemented as any language you like
 *   Most large scale site use SOA as infrastructure